neffercarrillo/security-plus/notes/README.md

 ### Investigating with Data

-- securtiy information and event monitoring system (siem). combination of multiple data sources.
+- security information and event monitoring system (siem). combination of multiple data sources.
 - sensor. endpoint being monitored.
 - sensitivity (at the sensor). how much/little will be logged.
 - trends.